openpdfx/openpdfx/README.md

-# OpenPDFX is an open source Java library for PDF files
+# OpenPdfx is an open source Java library for PDF files

-OpenPDFX is an open-source Java library for creating, editing, rendering, and encrypting PDF documents, as well as generating PDFs from HTML.
+OpenPdfx is an open-source Java library for creating, editing, rendering, and encrypting PDF documents, as well as generating PDFs from HTML.
 It is licensed under the LGPL and MPL open source licenses.
 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bug reports to this GitHub repository.

-OpenPDFX is a fork of [OpenPDF](https://github.com/LibrePDF/OpenPDF), with focus on modernization and AI features.
+OpenPdfx is a fork of [OpenPDF](https://github.com/LibrePDF/OpenPDF), with focus on modernization and AI features.

-## OpenPDFX version 3.0.2 released 2025-09-30
+## OpenPdfx version 3.0.2 released 2025-09-30

 Get version 3.0.2 here: https://github.com/openpdfx/openpdfx/releases/tag/3.0.2

 ## Features

-The features of OpenPDF include:
+The features of OpenPdfx include:

 * [Openpdf](openpdf-core) Creating PDFs: You can use OpenPDF to create new PDF documents from scratch.
 * Manipulating Existing PDFs: OpenPDF allows you to modify existing PDF documents by adding or removing pages, modifying